 Split Backfield Handoff Drill

-One thing you’ll notice is that you may have a few kids that can throw the ball well, but once you get them in a game type drill, they don’t look so good anymore.
+One thing you’ll notice is that you may have a few kids that can throw the ball well, but once you get them in a game-type drill, they don’t look so good anymore.
 Same with receivers.
-Kids may be to catch everything during the warm up but once their running around trying to get open, the reception percentage drops.
+Kids may be to catch everything during the warm-up but once they’re running around trying to get open, the reception percentage drops.
 This drill can give your quarterback and receiver a game situation feel.

 Leading the Receiver

-In this drill, you’ll mark off a couple areas on the field with cones.
+In this drill, you’ll mark off a couple of areas on the field with cones.
 The goal is for the receiver to catch the ball inside one of these areas.
-This will teach the quarterback to lead the receiver to an area instead of throwing to a receiver that has just ran a hook and is facing the quarterback.
+This will teach the quarterback to lead the receiver to an area instead of throwing to a receiver that has just run a hook and is facing the quarterback.
 This will also teach the receiver to sprint away from the defender while catching the ball.
-This drill is also a good man to man defense drill.
+This drill is also a good man-to-man defense drill.

 Flag Football Drills – Defense

-At all ages, flag pulling is very important, but at the younger ages it is the most important part of defense.
-There are several flag pulling drills you can implement during practice.
+At all ages, flag pulling is very important, but at the younger ages, it is the most important part of the defense.
+There are several flag-pulling drills you can implement during practice.